deephaven/web-client-ui/packages/code-studio/README.md

 ## Styleguide/Component Development

-The styleguide uses [Storybook](https://storybook.js.org/) and can be accessed using `npm run storybook`.
-This runs independently of the dev server.
-Storybook can be used to develop components in isolation.
+When running in development mode (`npm run start`), a style guide is served up at http://localhost:4000/styleguide.
+Styleguide can be used to develop components.
 The styleguide displays many common components and how to use them.
-When creating a new component, it should be added to the styleguide to show usage using a `component.stories.jsx` file.
+When creating a new component, it should be added to the [styleguide](./src/styleguide/).

-### Legacy Style Guide

-When running in development mode (`npm run start`), a style guide is served up at http://localhost:4000/styleguide.
-This is for legacy purposes now while everything is ported over to Storybook.
-Do NOT add new components to this styleguide, only use it for reference if things are missing in Storybook.

 ## Architecture